hicod3r/BigQuery-isolated-unit-testing/README.md

 1. Import Maven Product
 2. Modify and run RunSampleQuery.java
-3. Run Junit test cases
+3. Modify and Run Junit test cases
+4. Copy this approach to your project

 ### Prerequisites